palazzem/grunt-bridge/README.rst

 This grunt task is really helpful if you need to compile a valid HTML page from your frontend app so it can be used in your backend project as a base template.
 A valid example is a `Django`_ app without a ``base.html`` template.
-Change your Django setting ``TEMPLATE_DIRS`` to extend search path to your grunt-django-static destination dir.
+Change your Django setting ``TEMPLATE_DIRS`` to extend search path to your grunt-bridge destination dir.
 In this way you'll achieve a ``base.html`` template in common between your frontend and backend app.

 .. _Django: https://www.djangoproject.com/